 - Steering wheel vibrations shake when braking.

 - Steering wheel vibration at 60, 70 mph

-- Steering wheel vibrating after tire rotation or new tires
+- The steering wheel vibrates after tire rotation or new tires.

 - Steering wheel rumbling in different driving scenarios, including accelerating, coasting, and braking.